Juhi-agg/Predicting-Customer-Satisfaction/README.md

 # Predicting-Costomer-Satisfaction

 Cognizance is a Technical Fest of IIT Roorkee.
-In a team of three, I participated in a Data Competition Alankan. <br>
+We participated in a Data Competition Alankan. <br>
 The problem Statment is uploaded along with dataset and competition guidelines. <br>

 The case study revolves around Invistico Airlines and its growing customer base over the past few years.
 As the head of the Business Insights Department, we had to: